marczaku/networking-102-realtime/README.md

     - and forward any input to the server

 ## Prerequisites / Requirements
-- Make sure, that .NET Core 5 SDK is installed from https://www.microsoft.com/net/download \
+- Make sure, that .NET Core 5 SDK is installed from https://www.microsoft.com/net/download
 - I recommend to use Jetbrains Rider as an IDE.\
 - Install Unity Hub & Unity.

 ## Part 1 - Time Server:

+### Goal
+To have a time-server, where anyone can connect to using TCP to retrieve the current date and time.

 ### Preparing a Project
 Create a folder named `TimeServer`\